 Okay, so you and your man have gotten into an argument.

 Are you simply disagreeing or are you yelling and screaming at each other?
 Is it getting personal?
-Do you feel you are on the attack and he is on the defensive or vice versa?
+Do you feel you’re always defending yourself and he always attacks?
 Has anybody been brought to tears?

 When even the smallest argument becomes personal, when you start attacking each other and showing your contempt to each other, a vicious cycle begins.

-If you show contempt, he’ll show contempt, and then you’ll get into a destructive game of trying to one-up each other for the worst put down and then all bets are off.
+If you show contempt, he’ll show contempt too, and then you’ll get into a destructive game of trying to one-up each other for the worst put down.

 This is a damaging cycle that you want to avoid at ALL costs.